Hexbeam height (Part 1)

 - increasing a Hexbeam's height increases signal strength at low take-off angles; for example, lifting the antenna from 20ft to 40ft increases the signal strength by 6.4dB - over an 'S' Point.
 Although the graph "flattens" at greater heights, the signal strength continues to increase as the antenna is elevated.
 There is therefore no optimum height if low-angle signal strength is our criterion for "best".
 Up to heights well above a hundred feet "Higher is Better";

 - by way of comparison the first chart also shows the performance of a half-wave dipole at various heights.
-The dipole exhibits a very similar relationship between signal strength and height; therefore the gain of the HexBeam with respect to a Dipole at low take-off angles remains steady at about 3.6dBd, irrespective of height;
+The dipole exhibits a very similar relationship between signal strength and height; the gain of the HexBeam with respect to a Dipole at low take-off angles remains within about +/-0.5dB of its Free Space figure, whatever the height;

 - the F/B ratio is surprisingly good at low heights.
 It decreases as the beam is lifted and then exhibits a 'cyclic' characteristic which is also evident in the SWR and Frequency curves.
 The 'amplitude' of this cyclic variation gradually decreases as the antenna is lifted still further, until the F/B settles at its Free Space figure of 16.2dB;